sampottinger/cdibase/README.md

 Use the forgot password feature to get a temporary password for that new user.
 Please be aware that ```create_test_user.sql``` gives test@example.com full permissions.

-Finally, before some features of the application can be used, you will also need to provide YAML descriptions of MCDI forms, a CSV of percentile information, and a YAML specification of a presentation format.
+Finally, before some features of the application can be used, you will also need to provide YAML descriptions of CDI forms, a CSV of percentile information, and a YAML specification of a presentation format.
 Examples are available in a [private gist](https://gist.github.com/Samnsparky/db2ac1b742b98f954245).

 These can be provided through the edit formats tab or at ```http://127.0.0.1:5000/base/edit_formats```.